 While preparing for my first public debate I called Harry on many occasions.
 He always had time to offer his help and support.
 Harry and his good wife, Wilma, drove several hundred miles to help me during that debate.
 The success of that discussion was due in large part to the help Harry had given me.

 For several years the brethren at Northwest had discussed establishing a congregation on the other side of town.
-In 1986 the Eastside congregation was established I went with the new group.
+In 1986 the Eastside congregation was established and I went to work with the new group.
 Before we left Northwest, the elders asked Harry Lewis to come work with them.
 I believe it was good for all involved that Harry and I were able to work together for six weeks before the new congregation met for the first time.

 For the next seven and a half years Harry and I preached in the same city.
 The brethren at Northwest started a call-in radio program as soon as Harry got in town.
 Every week -- until moving to Zion just three years ago -- Harry and I spent Sunday afternoons together answering Bible questions on the radio.